nl-design-system/utrecht/components/alternate-lang-nav/README.md

 ## UX

 - For users that don't understand the language of the current page, it should be simple to discover if the page is available in alternate languages.
 Provide the links as part of the page header or the page footer, or both.
+- Do not use [flags as symbol for a language](https://en.wikipedia.org/wiki/Flag_icons_for_languages), this design pattern is discouraged: [W3C Internationalization Best Practices: "Do not use flag icons to indicate languages"](https://www.w3.org/International/geo/html-tech/tech-lang.html#ri20040808.173208643)